PKUFlyingPig/cs-self-learning/docs/index.en.md

 If you think I'm exaggerating, start with [CS61A](https://cs61a.org/), because it's where my dreams began.

-## Why write this book?
+## **Why write this book?**

-In the 2020 Fall semester, I worked as a teaching assistant for the class Introduction to Computer Systems at Peking University.
+In the 2020 Fall semester, I worked as a teaching assistant for the class "Introduction to Computer Systems" at Peking University.
 At that time, I had been studying totally on my own for over a year.
 I enjoyed this style of learning immensely.
 To share this joy, I have made a [CS Self-learning Materials List](https://github.com/PKUFlyingPig/Self-learning-Computer-Science) for students in my seminar.
 It was purely on a whim at the time, as I wouldn't dare to encourage my students to skip classes and study on their own.

 But after another year of maintenance, the list has become quite comprehensive, covering most of the courses in Computer Science, Artificial Intelligence and Soft Engineering, and I have built separate repositories for each course, summarising the self-learning materials that I used.